 I filed a K-1 Fiance Visa for my fiancé in the Philippines a few months ago.
-I visited her a couple of weeks ago and while I was there on the spur of the moment we decided to get married.
+I visited her a couple of weeks ago and while I was there, on the spur of the moment, we decided to get married.
 Can I proceed with the K-1 Fiance Visa?

 In order to bring her over to the United States you will need to file a I-130 petition.
-The process should take about a year to 18 months to complete.
-However, the time it takes to process these types of cases varies by country and it also changes over time.
-The good news is that your wife will enter the United States with a green card.
-As a result you will not need to do an adjustment of status case, in order to obtain her green card, once she arrives in the United States.
+The process should take about a 13 to 18 months to complete.
+However, the time it takes to process these types of cases varies by country and it also changes due to the amount of cases filed and the amount of scrutiny USCIS gives to the cases.

 You should review your situation with an immigration attorney to see which option would be the best option for you.

 For more information about the fiance visa process please read: “Top 10 Things You Should Know About the Fiance Visa Process”

 Lawrence Gruner is a Sacramento based immigration lawyer whose office handles primarily fiance visa cases and marriage based green card cases.
 His office would be happy to talk to you, free of charge, about all of your Immigration options.

 If you have further questions please feel free to contact our office at 888-801-6558 for a free consultation.
 We have clients in California, the United States and throughout the world.

 Disclaimer: The information provided on this site is not legal advice but general information only.
 Laws can and do change.
 Additional laws can apply in your situation.
 Therefore, you should ALWAYS seek legal advice about your case.
 This article is only a basic introduction to this issue.
 Please talk to an attorney about your specific case.